-From Netflix and Amazon Prime Video to HBO and Hulu, online streaming services are everywhere.
-Over the last few years, these platforms have created some of the best original content as well as making back catalogs of old favorites like Friends and How I Met Your Mother easily available to viewers.
+From Netflix and Amazon Prime Video to HBO and Hulu, online streaming platforms are everywhere.
+Over the last few years, these platforms have created some of the best original content, as well as making back catalogs of old favorites like Friends and How I Met Your Mother easily available to viewers.

 Top-quality original programming

-The quality of the TV shows and movies being produced by the likes of Netflix and Amazon Prime Video is outstanding.
-In the 2020 Oscars, Netflix received 24 nominations including two for Best Picture, for Marriage Story and The Irishman.
+The quality of the TV shows and movies being produced by the likes of Netflix and Amazon Prime Video and other online streaming platforms is outstanding.
+In the 2020 Oscars, Netflix received 24 nominations, including two for Best Picture, for Marriage Story and The Irishman.
 And these accolades have not been limited to English-language content.
 In 2019 the Mexican film, Roma, was nominated for 10 Oscars and won 3 including Best Foreign Language Film.

 The end of English-language media dominance?